-Underrepresented minority racial and/or ethnic backgrounds (URM) are context-dependent with respect to computer science in particular or engineering in general.
-For example, while Asian and Asian American individuals are a minority group in the United States generally, they are not an underrepresented minority in computing.
-The Rackham Graduate School URM definition includes African Americans, Hispanic Americans, American Indians/Native Alaskans, Native Hawaiians/Pacific Islanders (excluding Asian Americans), and multi-racial students identifying at least one of previously listed URM categories.
-The term “underrepresented minority” may be seen as problematic because it defines disparate groups with a homogeneous term, which those groups did not choose (see Tiffani Williams essay at the CACM website).
+Underrepresented minority racial and/or ethnic backgrounds (URM) are context-dependent with respect to computer science in particular and engineering in general.
+For example, while Asian and Asian-American individuals are a minority group in the United States generally, they are not an underrepresented minority in computing.
+The Rackham Graduate School URM definition includes African Americans, Hispanic Americans, American Indians/Native Alaskans, Native Hawaiians/Pacific Islanders (excluding Asian Americans), and multiracial students identifying with at least one of the previously listed URM categories.
+The term “underrepresented minority” may be seen as problematic because it defines disparate groups with a homogeneous term, which those groups did not choose (see the Tiffani Williams essay at the CACM website).
 We use the term because it is the current language of the Rackham Graduate School and the University.

 When measuring participation, we often consider individuals at various stages of a program or process.
 Broadly, the group of people applying for a position or status (e.g., applying to declare the major, applying to join the graduate program, applying for a faculty position) in a particular year is the applicant pool.
 In the case of faculty hiring, a subset of the applicants will be invited to interview.
 Based on a set of criteria, a subset of applicants will be admitted or given an offer (e.g., only some who apply to join the graduate program are extended an offer of admission).
 Of those admitted, a subset will accept the offer and join or enter the program.
 Eventually, a subset of those will complete the program or otherwise reach a particular milestone (e.g., students may complete the major and obtain the degree, junior faculty may be granted tenure, etc.).